saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 Temple, TX, USA.
 4Texas A & M University, College of Medicine, Temple, TX, USA.
 5Kaiser Permanente Northwest Center for Health Research, Portland, OR, USA.
 6Abt Associates, Atlanta, GA, USA.
 e-mail: mlevine@cdc.gov
-N
-C
-i
-i
-| (2024)15 254
-13

 States During the 2018 2019 Inﬂuenza Season.
 Clin.
 Infect.
 Dis.
 71, e368–e376 (2020).
-32. Ramsay, L. C. et al. The impact of repeated vaccination on inﬂuenza vaccine effectiveness: a systematic review and meta-analysis BMC CDC for providing the recombinant HA proteins.
-We also thank Maked Kay and Stacie Jefferson from inﬂuenza division of CDC for their assis tance with the study.
-Funding: This study was funded by the US Cente for Disease Control and Prevention (contract 75D30118F02850) Dis-
+32. Ramsay, L. C. et al. The impact of repeated vaccination on inﬂuenza vaccine effectiveness: a systematic review and meta-analysis.
+BMC CDC for providing the recombinant HA proteins.
+We also thank Makeda Kay and Stacie Jefferson from inﬂuenza division of CDC for their assis- tance with the study.
+Funding: This study was funded by the US Centers for Disease Control and Prevention (contract 75D30118F02850).
+Dis-

 ---

 ## Extraction Metadata

-- Text blocks: 90
+- Text blocks: 86

 - Figures/Tables: 10